govilup/WeatherReport/README.md

 # Weather Notification Application

-Weather notification application is a spring boot, REST API based application which will send sms to inform wheather person need to take the umbrella with them or not.
+Weather notification application is a spring boot, REST API based application which will send sms to inform whether person need to take the umbrella with them or not.

 ## Weather Information